-Although there are many types of genetic problems that can affect the human chromosomes, the main concern is Down syndrome (trisomy 21) because it’s the most common genetic abnormality for babies born around the world.
+Although there are many types of genetic problems that can affect the human chromosomes, the main concern is Down syndrome (trisomy 21), because it’s the most common genetic abnormality for babies born around the world.

-There are several genetic tests done during the pregnancy process to screen for Down syndrome and other chromosome problem: those done on the egg donor, on the Intended Parents (screening for recessive genetic conditions), on the embryo pre-implantation (PGS or PGD) and tests targeted at the developing embryo/fetus once pregnancy has been achieved.
+There are several genetic tests done during the pregnancy process to screen for Down syndrome and other chromosome problems: those done on the egg donor, on the Intended Parents (screening for recessive genetic conditions), on the embryo pre-implantation (PGS or PGD) and tests targeted at the developing embryo/fetus once pregnancy has been achieved.

-The most common screening test for chromosome abnormalities is based on an ultrasound and/or a blood test and which don´t involve any risk of miscarriage.
+The most common screening test for chromosome abnormalities is based on an ultrasound and/or a blood test and which doesn´t involve any risk of miscarriage.
 The Nuchal Translucency test is performed at about 12-13 weeks and is accompanied by a blood test.
 This test can detect up to 91% or T21 fetuses.
-Usually if the ultrasound (or the blood test) shows an increased risk of chromosome anomaly, an amniocentesis is prescribed.
+Usually, if the ultrasound (or the blood test) shows an increased risk of chromosome anomaly, an amniocentesis is prescribed.

 Amniocentesis is probably one of the most known techniques between the invasive modalities, but not the only one.
-There are two invasive diagnostic techniques which have been made available to women, particularly those above the age of 35 to detect thee problems.
-These tests are called chorionic villous sampling (CVS) and amniocentesis.
-They are referred as diagnostic tests because they can diagnose Down syndrome with 100% accuracy but are “invasive” because there is a small risk that the procedure (which involves a needle that traverses the uterus) will lead to a miscarriage, at a frequency of about 1 for each 200-500 procedures performed.
+There are two invasive diagnostic techniques which have been made available to women, particularly those above the age of 35 to detect these problems.
+These tests are called chorionic villus sampling (CVS) and amniocentesis.
+They are referred to as diagnostic tests because they can diagnose Down syndrome with 100% accuracy but are “invasive” because there is a small risk that the procedure (which involves a needle that traverses the uterus) will lead to a miscarriage, at a frequency of about 1 for 200-500 procedures performed.